Yes, I can enjoy flat routes too. 🙂

 I know much of the ViaRhôna closer to Geneva.
 It’s also excellent cycling – if a touch hillier. 🙂

-But for anyone wanting to Tour from Geneva to the Alps but with no interesting in following the Route des Grandes Alpes, this route offers a much flatter but still very interesting alternative.
+But for anyone wanting to Tour from Geneva to the Alps but with no interest in following the Route des Grandes Alpes, this route offers a much flatter but still very interesting alternative.